How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 They have convinced educators and education policy makers that without data, what you’re advocating isn’t real or important: If you can’t measure it, we shouldn’t be teaching it.
 So it gets sequestered as an “unserious” part of school, bereft of funding, focus, and often, just basic respect from policymakers, parents, and your own colleagues in the “serious” subjects.

-And worse, if you teach one of those useless subjects, you’re unprofessional.
-You’re less than actual professionals, like lawyers and doctors and architects.
+And worse, if you teach one of those useless subjects, you’re not really a professional.
+You’re less than actual professionals, like lawyers and doctors and architects and teachers of important subjects.
 Educators aren’t even close to the Second Best Job.
 Just imposing your opinions on students.
 Indoctrinating them!

 You can’t think about teaching values-driven, moral and ethical inquiry in the Humanities.
 History should only teach “the facts,” which completely misunderstands what history actually is.